Content with multiple reader groups

 When in doubt, use inclusive

 Inclusive is the KnowledgeOwl default.
-We recommend using this setting.
+If you're not sure which setting to use, stick with this setting.

 Inclusive logic for multiple groups

-When Inclusive reader group logic is selected, readers can see content when they belong to at least one group in the list.
+When Inclusive reader group logic is selected in Security and access > Security settings, readers can view content when they belong to at least one group in the list.

 For example, let's say we have an article restricted to groups "Apples" and "Bananas".
 With Inclusive reader group logic, this basically means that readers must belong to the Apples group OR the Bananas group: